 - Men take between 6 months and 3 years to become successful with women.
 How to take the 6 month shortcut (5:00).

 - Most men who start studying this drop out.
-How much drive does it require to become the 'succesful guy' with women?
+How much drive do you need to become the successful guy with women?
 (7:30).

-- Why the fact that most men drop out is actually the best possible situation for you and how to judge your 'drive' based on your fitness and career life (8:30).
+- Why it's great for you that most men drop out and how to judge your 'drive' based on your fitness and career life (8:30).

 - Have you hit bottom?
 Have you gone through enough pain to get the drive to become the best?
 Anecdotal evidence about the men who get most successful studying dating and social skills (9:30).

 - The value of pain - how avoiding pain can sabotage your success and the ideal way to study "getting better with women" (11:10).

 - Are you a pain or pleasure responder?
 What will keep you on the ball to get your dating life fixed permanently?
 (13:10).

 - The importance of accountability and how to 'hack your life' to reinforce accountability (15:20).